What is the Quark-Gluon Plasma made of?: Hard Probes of the QGP

 \subsection{Electromagnetic Probes}

 Photons and lepton pairs stand out among other probes of the QGP as being primarily sensitive to the presence of quarks and their quasiparticle structure.
 The photon emissivity of the QGP has been calculated in HTL perturbation theory up to next-to-leading order \cite{Ghiglieri:2013gia}.
 It turns out that several large NLO contributions almost cancel, resulting in $O$(10\%) corrections in the momentum range of interest $p_\perp \geq 5T \approx 1.5$ GeV/c even for realistic QCD coupling $\alpha_s \approx 0.3$ ($g \approx 2$).
-Because they depend only on the high-momentum structure of the QGP, thermal photons in the experimentally accessible range are not sensitive to soft radiative interactions within the QGP, as opposed to transport coefficients such as the shear viscosity $\eta$, the jet quenching parameter $\hat{q}$, and other diffusion constants, which are sensitive to infrared physics.
+Because they depend mostly on the high-momentum structure of the QGP, thermal photons in the experimentally accessible range are only indirectly sensitive to soft radiative interactions within the QGP, as opposed to transport coefficients such as the shear viscosity $\eta$, the jet quenching parameter $\hat{q}$, and other diffusion constants, which are highly sensitive to infrared physics.

 Experimental data on thermal photon radiation in Pb+Pb collisions at LHC are compatible with theoretical predictions for a flowing QGP containing quarks as quasiparticles \cite{Bailhache:2024evo}.
-Some recent theoretical model studies conclude that the thermal photon spectrum is strongly influenced by blue-shift effects from collective flow of the QGP and less sensitive to the QGP temperature \cite{Massen:2024pnj}.
+Some recent theoretical model studies conclude that the thermal photon spectrum is strongly influenced by blue-shift effects from collective flow of the QGP and less sensitive to the QGP temperature \cite{Shen:2013vja,Massen:2024pnj}.
 Other investigations argue that the slope of the thermal photon spectrum is sensitive to the temperature at which the QGP is formed \cite{Paquet:2022wgu}.
 Measurements of the photon yield in Au+Au collisions at RHIC \cite{PHENIX:2014nkk,STAR:2016use} agree on the centrality dependence, but not on the absolute magnitude.
-Thermal dilepton measurements from the QGP, while less sensitive to QGP flow than photon spectra, are very difficult because low-mass dileptons from the QGP are overshadowed by hadronic backgrounds including charm decays, except perhaps in a narrow collision energy range around the top SPS energy.
+Thermal dilepton measurements from the QGP, while less sensitive to QGP flow than photon spectra, are rather difficult because dileptons from the QGP are overshadowed by hadronic backgrounds including charm decays.
+Dilepton spectra at invariant masses below the $\rho-\omega$ meson peak are mostly sensitive to the hadronic final state and reflect the thermal conditions at hadronization.
+Dilepton measurements in the intermediate invariant mass range 1 MeV $< M_{\rm ll} <$ 3 GeV have been reported both from the SPS \cite{NA60:2008ctj} and from RHIC \cite{STAR:2024bpc}, which are consistent with emission from a thermal source with temperature $T>T_c$.
+Recent calculations of dilepton production in nuclear collisions confirm that measurements in the intermediate mass range can be good probes for the formation temperature of the QGP \cite{Churchill:2023zkk} if the backgrounds can be sufficiently suppressed.

 Overall, the most conservative conclusion at this time is that the electromagnetic probes of the QGP do not contradict the picture of a strongly coupled fluid composed of collectively flowing quarks and gluons, but the experimental data are not robust enough to permit conclusions about ``what the QGP is made of'' except that it contains collectively flowing quarks with approximately the expected thermal equilibrium density.